 “Hope and Claire put together a weekend of deep reflection and kindness that enabled me to think through many of the feelings I’ve had for years.
 The opportunity to talk about mother loss with a group of women that really understand was amazing and the support that I continue to feel many weeks after the retreat is wonderful.
 I just wish I had done this sooner!” – Sarah, San Francisco

-Please consider joining us this summer!
+Please consider joining us this year!